harold-fv/Weather-Dashboard/README.md

 # 06 Server-Side APIs: Weather Dashboard

-This is a simple Work Weather Dashbaord application that allows a user to check the current weather and the 5 day forecast.
+This is a simple Weather Dashboard application that allows a user to check the current weather and the 5-day forecast.
 This app runs in the browser and features dynamically updated HTML and CSS powered by jQuery.

 # User Story